gvwilson/sensibleadventures/bookster/bookster.md

 ---

-The next dawned clear and cold.
+The next day dawned clear and cold.
 Most days did on Avaunt.
 Except during storms, the only clouds that flew higher than the mountain were old gray bulls spread so thin that they could hardly be seen.